JakubTesarek/dbgr/docs/source/recursive-calls.rst

 that by using coroutine :func:`dbgr.response`.

 .. warning::
-    DBGR doesn't detect or prevent reccursion.
-Be carefull not to unintentionaly cause DDoS on your (or someone elses) servers.
+    DBGR doesn't detect or prevent recursion.
+Be careful not to unintentionally cause DDoS on your (or someone else's) servers.

 Response accepts one required argument - the name of the request to execute as
 string: